billyjitsu/aave-v2-cli-demo/README.md

 *NOTE: It is advisable to use a private RPC for the deployments.
 If the protocol deployment fails, try using another RPC.*

-- Make a `.env` file and add your mnemonic.
+- Make a `.env` file and add your mnemonic in the **root** folder (check env.example).
 This wallet needs to be funded to cover the gas costs for the deployments.

-    ```bash
-    mnemonic=""
+    ```
+    # Mnemonic, only first address will be used
+    MNEMONIC=""
     ```

 - You can now go forward and deploy the contracts.